-- Code of measuring practice (6th edition), RICS guidance note - RICS property measurement (2nd edition), RICS professional statement - IPMS or - ICMS.
+- RICS Code of measuring practice (6th edition)

+- RICS property measurement (2nd edition)

+- IPMS or

+- ICMS.

 Always check that calculations provided by other professionals are on the same measurement basis.

 B1.2.4.2 The choice of procurement route imposes differing responsibilities on the parties and is a key consideration in determining the construction cost.
 Reference is often made to a fixed-price contract.
 While this does allow for inflation, it is only fixed to the extent of the works outlined in the contract.
 A contractor can amend the pricing if any variations to the specification are made or unforeseen events occur.